 The NSEC record is used to prove that something does not exist, by providing the name before it and the name after it.
 Using our tiny company example, this would be analogous to someone sending an email for Bob and our nameless intern responding with with: "I'm sorry, that person doesn't work here.
 The name before the location where 'Bob' would be is Alice, and the name after that is Edward."
 Let's say another email was received for a non-existent person, this time Oliver; our intern would respond "I'm sorry, that person doesn't work here.
 The name before the location where 'Oliver' would be is Edward, and the name after that is Susan."
 If another sender asked for Todd, the answer would be: "I'm sorry, that person doesn't work here.
-The name before are no other names after that."
+The name before the location where 'Todd' would be is Susan, and there are no other names after that."